divyabaura/PPOBDA-policies/README.md

 - Predefined SPARQL queries from [this resource](https://github.com/fhircat/FHIROntopOMOP/blob/main/evaluation/jbi-2022-queries.md) are available in the file `SparqlQueries.md`.

 ### 4. Example
-The repository includes a sample modified mapping file (`RBACMapping1.obda`) where a role based policy for a 'pharmacist' restricting the combination of gender and address is applied.
+The repository includes a sample modified mapping file (`RBACMapping.obda`) where a role based policy for a 'pharmacist' restricting the combination of gender and address is applied.
 You can follow a similar approach to apply additional role based policies.

 ---